sensson/puppet-powerdns/README.md

 ### Backends

 The default backend is MySQL.
-It also comes with support for PostgreSQL, Bind and LDAP.
+It also comes with support for PostgreSQL, Bind, LDAP and SQLite.

 If you don't specify the backend it assumes you will use MySQL.